imogenlay/portfolio-site/README.md

 ### Hangman

-- Make Disassembly game using hangman mechanics
+- [ ] Make Disassembly game using hangman mechanics.
+- [x] Add crop-edge to button.
+- [x] Add letter buttons.
+- [ ] Load in words/site information.

-- Add smoke particles to chimney
+- [ ] Add smoke particles to chimney.
-- Add destruction particles to collapsing house
+- [ ] Add destruction particles to collapsing house.
-- Add restart button
+- [ ] Add restart button.
-- Add actual game mechanics
+- [ ] Add actual game mechanics.
-- Chickens run from wolf
+- [ ] Chickens run from wolf.
-- Water sparkle effects
+- [ ] Water sparkle effects.

+- [ ] Add some little people that get more and more panicked based on how badly the player is doing.

 ### Version Number